forestgrape/coronavirus/monitor_and_control.md

   * pause of non essential visits to hospitals and so on
 * sample and estimate the numbers
   * should be doable within a few days
-  * 5'000 tests per million inhabitants should work to estimate to infection rate with an accuracy of .5% (doing the math is not straight forward.
+  * 5'000 tests per million inhabitants should work to estimate to infection rate with an accuracy of .5% (Doing the math is not straight forward.
 A rough estimate can be obtained by assuming a uniform distribution of Covid cases.
-However the distribution is likely not uniform but peaky due to super-spreading events and it may vary a lot across regions.
-What can be done: From a first round of sampling a distribution can be estimated which in turn can be used to determine how much sampling is necessary.)
+However the true distribution is likely not uniform but peaky due to super-spreading events and it may vary a lot across regions.
+What can be done: From a first round of sampling distribution(s) can be estimated which in turn can be used to determine error rates respectively how much sampling is necessary.)
 * choosing tactics suiting the strategy given the situation